sajtosM/playlist-o-matic/README.md

 ## Features

-- Summarizes YouTube videos using AI models from Langchain, MistralAI, and OpenAI.
-(Coming soon)
+- Categorizes videos and creates playlists based on their content (content getter not working ATM) and title.
-- Categorizes videos and creates playlists based on their content.
+- Renders the playlist as markdown files for easy reading.
-- Provides a command-line interface for easy use.
+- (BROKEN) Uses the subtitle of the video to summarize the videos and use that as a basis for categorization.

 ## Installation